 Computer Science Research Seminar 2023

-The Computer Science Research Seminar provides a research forum for doctoral students and faculties of the Doctoral Program in Computer Science as well as other people who are interested in this seminar.
+The Computer Science Research Seminar provides a research forum for doctoral students and faculties of the Doctoral Program in Computer Science.
 The seminar consists of research talks by doctoral students and invited talks by guest speakers, both given in English.
 All participants are encouraged to discuss the talk topics.
 All students and faculty members of the degree program are warmly welcomed to join the seminar.
-Also, participation of other people is most welcome.

 - Dates, time and room

 - Semester: Spring ABC

 - Time: Mondays, 6th period (16:45-18:00, possibly with a 15-minute extension)

 - The first seminar will be held on April 24, 2023.

 - Place: Hybrid:

 (You can install it as a part of Microsoft Office 365.
 More information: [en] [jp]).
 Please make sure you can join a Teams meeting before the first seminar.